 In addition to fiction, I write biographies, and I am pleased to announce that my latest biography, about the 19th-century author Rebecca Harding Davis, has been awarded a CHOICE Outstanding Academic Title award for 2018.

-THE IMPORTANCE OF READING
+THE IMPORTANCE OF READING for authors

 "The past beats inside me